leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

 <a href="../">Back to List of Courses</a>

 <form>
-  <p>The <a href="../">Course List</a> shows offers from different vendors, so that people can make informed decisions when they choose a course, training, or certification offer.</p>
+  <p>The <a href="../">List of Courses</a> shows offers from different vendors, so that people can make informed decisions when they choose a course, training, or certification offer.</p>
   <p>We'd like to display as many offers as we can, we welcome you to submit yours using this form.</p>
   <p>Note: all information will be publicly available as this page generates a Pull Request on our GitHub repository.</p>